Zuaren/NFT-Website-Project/README.md

 ## Project Overview

 This repository contains the source code and assets for the NFT Website Project.
 The website is built using HTML, CSS with [Tailwind CSS](https://tailwindcss.com/), and JavaScript, offering a responsive and visually appealing interface.
-To access the live version of the website, visit [NFT Website Project](https://zuaren.github.io/NFT-Website-Project/build/index.html).

 ## The features of this website is I will update soon